 Dental or medical procedures can lead to bacteremia.
 During dental procedures (as during tooth cleaning by a dental hygienist), bacteria living on the gums may become dislodged and enter the bloodstream.
 Bacteremia may also occur when catheters are inserted into the bladder or tubes are inserted into the digestive tract or urinary tract.
 Bacteria may be present in the area where the catheter or tube has been inserted (such as the bladder or intestine).
 So even though sterile techniques are used, these procedures may move bacteria into the bloodstream.
 Surgical treatment of infected wounds, abscesses (collections of pus), and pressure sores can dislodge bacteria from the infected site, causing bacteremia.

-Injecting recreational drugs can cause bacteremia because the needles used are usually contaminated with bacteria, and people often do not properly clean their skin.
+Injecting recreational drugs can cause bacteremia because the needles used are usually contaminated with bacteria, and people may not properly cleanse their skin.

-If bacteremia, sepsis, or septic shock is suspected, doctors usually take a sample of blood so they can try to grow (culture) the bacteria in the laboratory and identify it.
+If bacteremia, sepsis, or septic shock is suspected, doctors usually take a sample of blood so they can try to grow (culture Culture of Microorganisms Infectious diseases are caused by microorganisms, such as bacteria, viruses, fungi, and parasites.
+Doctors suspect an infection based on the person's symptoms, physical examination results,... read more ) the bacteria in the laboratory and identify it.
 If needed, doctors may try to culture bacteria from other samples (such as urine or sputum).

 People who are at high risk of complications due to bacteremia (such as those who have an artificial heart valve or joint or certain heart valve abnormalities) are often given antibiotics before procedures that can cause bacteremia: